maybeanerd/iu-tech-talk/slides.md

 It defines an API on .well-known/webfinger which allows us to search for a username+instance name combination

-The returned value gives us back both our search term, as well as a list if references to actor representations of that user, if one was found.
+It returns a list of references to actor representations of that user, if one was found.

 In our case we care about the application/activity+json version, which links directly to the actor object.